pallosp/conic_research_sympy/docs/api.md

 Computes the signed distance between two points.

 Special cases:
- - the distance between Euclidean and ideal points is infinity
+ - the distance between finite and ideal points is infinity
  - the distance between two ideal points is `nan`

 <a id="distance.PointLineDistance"></a>